How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 If you’re like most of us, you’ll either switch topics or settle into something as you go.
 You don’t necessarily need to be passionate about some topic, subject or niche right away.

-Instead, I would suggest, be passionate about a goal; which will keep you motivated and strong in your journey.
+Instead, I would suggest, being passionate about a goal; which will keep you motivated and strong in your journey.
 For example, I had this goal, “to become my own boss someday, without having to stick to a fixed time and space”.

 Now if you’re wondering what happened to my goal?